• Skip to primary navigation

 1. Restart Print Spooler

-In a majority of cases, Stopping and Restarting the Print Spooler service should fix the Error Message and allow you to delete TCP/IP Printer port on your computer.
+In a majority of cases, restarting the Print Spooler service should fix the error message and allow you to delete the TCP/IP Printer Port on your computer.

 2. In the Run Command window, type services.msc and click on OK.